arj03/dat-shared-files/README.md

 easily keeps track of your shared files.
 This is the second purpose of this module.

+The database and symlinks are stored in the ~/.dat-shared-files/ folder.

 The main purpose of this module is to make it easier to integrate [dat](https://datproject.org/) with [ssb](https://www.scuttlebutt.nz/).